 Some of these patterns have been downloaded by thousands of people who have used them to successfully created their own paper mache sculptures, even if they’ve never sculpted anything before.

 Wire Armature Patterns.

 The patterns for the baby elephant, jackrabbit, bear and frog “faux trophy mount wall sculptures at the top of this page are 3-D papercraft patterns.
 They create all the shapes for you, just as the mask patterns do.
 Just print them out, tape them together using the numbered tabs, and add paper mache or paper mache clay.

 Do you have to use paper mache to create sculptures and masks with these patterns?

 No. The patterns shown on this page can be made with traditional paper strips and paste, but you could also use Jonni’s paper mache clay recipe or her air-dry clay recipe instead.
 You can find the recipes in the Paper Mache Art Library.
 There’s a link to it at the top of the site.

 Or you could use Apoxie Sculpt or any other brand of epoxy clay to make your sculpture if you’d like to put it outside, or if you just want to try it out.
 That’s what Jonni used for her unicorn and bunny sculptures.

 Painting your sculpture or mask:

-You can use any type of paint that will work on paper.
 Most people use acrylic artists paint or craft paint on a paper mache sculpture or mask.
-Acrylic chalk paint was used for the unicorn and bunny sculptures, and it gives them a soft-looking coat.
+Acrylic chalk paint was used for the unicorn and bunny sculptures, which gives them a soft-looking coat.
 You can buy acrylic paint online or find it in the craft section of WalMart.